AndreaCensi/contracts/docs/source/related.rst

-Pycontracts
+PyContracts
 ===========

-Pycontracts is a Python package that allows to declare constraints on function parameters and return values.
+PyContracts is a Python package that allows to declare constraints on function parameters and return values.
 It supports a basic type system, variables binding, arithmetic constraints, and has several specialized contracts (notably for Numpy arrays).
 Pycontracts can parse the contracts specified in RST docstrings (using the standard ``:type:`` and ``:rtype`` constructs);